OdiaNLP/odianlp.github.io/docs/mini-projects/mp8/readme.md

 ## Can you think of any idea, lets get in touch!
 Idea : [Aditya kumar](https://wa.me/919078146574)
+It will be a live project cum Opportunity to join our venture!

 ## Solution
 ### • Seamless In-content Ad Integration for Live Streamers